natstpt/Makrukthai-WebAppLite/README.md

 # Makrukthai WebAppLite
-"MakrukthaiWebAppLite" is a user-friendly, lightweight web application designed to bring chess enthusiasts together in a seamless online experience.
-Built with HTML, CSS, and JavaScript for a visually appealing and responsive front-end, and powered by Node.js for a robust back-end
+"Makrukthai-WebAppLite" is a lightweight, user-friendly online chess platform interface built with HTML, CSS, and JavaScript, and back-end by Node.js